Changing Ends at Half Time

 It may all seem very complicated just at the moment.
 But we do our children no favours if we confine them to a car-dependent mobility.
 And I think our grandchildren will wonder what took us so long.

 This entry was posted on Thursday, May 21st, 2009 at 7:30 am and is filed under Cars, Cities, Etc..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.